mj3b/rgds/README.md

 ## How to Read This Repository (Non-Technical Overview)

-This repository is organized around **decisions**, not tools or models.
+This repository is organized around **decisions**, not tools, models, or automation.

+RGDS is intentionally learned **by example first**, with documentation and schemas serving to explain what those examples enforce.

 Start with the `examples/` directory.